KevinJordan777/azure-network-protocols/README.md

 Set the following permissions (share the folder) for the “Domain Users” group: Folder:

  Folder: “write-access”,  Group: “Domain Users”, Permissions: “Read/Write”

+  Normal domain users are granted permission to  read and write in the "write-acces" group.
 </p>
 <br />